 14. Maisie Williams

 This budding starlet recently took a stand for animals by joining in a massive London protest against the Taiji dolphin hunts.
 Williams likened the experience of dolphins during these brutal hunts (which fuel marine parks) to a human watching their entire family being butchered.
-We look forward to seeing Williams continued support of this important issue.
+We look forward to seeing Williams continued Support of this important issue.

 15. Joan Jett

 She might seem like a tough chick on the outside, but Joan Jett has a major soft spot for animals.
 Jett does a lot of work with PETA and recently stood up against SeaWorld by telling them they could no longer play her music in their parks.
-Go Joan!
+Go, Joan!

 16. Pharrell Williams

-Pharrell has become quite the environmental entrepreneur.
+Pharrell has become quite an environmental entrepreneur.
 His clothing line, G-Star Raw for the Oceans is made partially from recycled plastic from the ocean.
 He is also serving as the creative director for Live Earth 2015, a festival founded by Al Gore to raise awareness for the environment.